Arizona Diamondbacks Spring Training: March 24, 2021

-Eight days remain in Arizona Diamondbacks spring training for 2021.
+Seven days remain until Opening Day.
+Here are the news and updates from Arizona Diamondbacks spring training for March 24, 2021.